Sorry, this page is not complete and is under construction.

 The Problem (Overview)

-In 2022, there were 4,470 deaths on Texas roadways.
-For Texas families, that is a terrible problem.
+In 2023, there were 4,283 deaths on Texas roadways.
+For Texas families, that is a tragic and preventable problem.
 That is, to be forced to endure an unsuspecting roadway death lottery of twelve (12) deaths every day on Texas roadways (on average).
 To effectively create change to solve a problem, the problem must be fully understood.
-THE TEXAS TRAFFIC SAFETY PROBLEM: Based on historical crash data, there is no significant trend of decreasing Texas traffic deaths year-over-year, and no Texas agency, entity, or person has been held accountable for reducing roadway deaths in Texas.
+THE TEXAS TRAFFIC SAFETY PROBLEM: Based on historical crash data, there is no significant trend of decreasing Texas traffic deaths year-over-year, and no Texas agency, entity, nor person has been held accountable for reducing roadway deaths in Texas.

-TxDOT and the Texas Legislature (as the two primary stakeholders with power and resources to affect change) do not have strong organizational processes in place to effectively manage the state’s effort to decrease traffic fatalities year-over-year, primarily because neither entity has identified the ROADWAY DEATH PROBLEM as a crisis and identified the agency, entity, or person to be held accountable for solving the problem.
+TxDOT, the Texas Transportation Commission, and the Texas Legislature (as the three primary stakeholders with power and resources to affect change) do not have strong organizational processes in place to effectively manage the state’s effort to decrease traffic fatalities year-over-year, primarily because neither entity has identified the ROADWAY DEATH PROBLEM as a crisis and identified the agency, entity, nor person to be held accountable for solving the problem.

 The underlying problem causing traffic deaths on Texas roadways cannot be limited to unsafe driver behavior alone.
 Unsafe roadway design and ineffective/insufficient traffic laws must also be held accountable.

-The last year Texas had annual traffic deaths below 3,000 victims was in 1963, sixty years ago.
-In comparison, California, with about 11 million more people than Texas, had less than 3,000 traffic deaths three consecutive years from 2010 to 2012, and has had fewer traffic deaths than Texas for the past 14 years in a row (2008 – 2021).
+The last year Texas had annual traffic deaths below 3,000 victims was in 1963, over sixty years ago.
+In comparison, California, with about 11 million more people than Texas, had less than 3,000 traffic deaths three consecutive years from 2010 to 2012, and has had fewer or equal the traffic deaths than Texas for the past 16 years in a row (2008 – 2023).

 Unless you want to argue that California has safer drivers than Texas, the only conclusion must be the California roadway system is better managed (sufficient safe systems or more effective safe systems) to reduce traffic deaths, year-over-year, than the Texas roadway system.